appsinacup/godot-rapier-physics-docs/docs/documentation/determinism.md

 ## Re-running a deterministic simulation

 In order to re-run a deterministic simulation, you have to have exactly the same input conditions.
-It's not enough to set the positions or velocities of the objects to where the objects were intially (it might look like the world inputs are the objects positions, but there are more hidden inputs too.
+It's not enough to set the positions or velocities of the objects to where the objects were initially (it might look like the world inputs are the objects positions, but there are more hidden inputs too.
 In order to see the state of the world, use serialization functions on the space).
 In order to have the exact same conditions, you can reload the scene using `get_tree().reload_current_scene()`

 ## Manual stepping